geudde/attic-chest/pages/13.reference/01.porden/docs.md

 278 THE RESTORATION. book vi.

-" Ho ! seize him guards !" — he starapt upon the ground :
+" Ho ! seize him guards !" — he starapt upon the ground:

 The ready vassals enter'd at the sound,

 While his brave comrades hasten'd to defend

-The weeping damsel and their injur'd friend ; 770
+The weeping damsel and their injur'd friend; 770

 When o'er their heads a dreadful crash was heard,